June Lang: Career

 Lang made her film debut in 1931, with much of her early work coming in minor roles in musical and dramatic films.
-She gradually securing second lead roles in mostly B movies for 20th Century Fox.
+She gradually secured second lead roles in mostly B movies for 20th Century Fox.
 She played her debut feature film role in Young Sinners.

-Noted for her fragile and demure appearance, she was usually cast as the little sister or the heroine's best friend in light comedies and adventure films.

 Early in Lang's career, she was a blonde when she worked for Fox Film, averaging "about one good role a year" and spending more time posing for publicity photographs while wearing a bathing suit.
 Her last film under her contract was Bonnie Scotland (1935), for which Fox loaned her to Hal Roach Studios.
 Fox did not renew her contract, and during her time of "brief retirement" she changed her hair color to chestnut.
 An encounter with producer Darryl F. Zanuck at the Trocadero night club led to her being cast as the romantic lead in Captain January (1936) for the new 20th Century Fox.
 Within 12 weeks she had five significant roles in films.

 She soon graduated to leading roles, most notably in Bonnie Scotland (with Laurel and Hardy, 1935), in The Road to Glory (with Fredric March, Warner Baxter and Lionel Barrymore—written in part by William Faulkner—1936), and as Joyce Williams in Wee Willie Winkie (directed by John Ford, with Shirley Temple, Cesar Romero, and Victor McLaglen, 1937).

 Personal life

 Lang first married her Hollywood agent, Victor Orsatti, on May 29, 1937, but they divorced on August 5, 1937.
 Her reputation as a wholesome leading lady was somewhat tarnished when she married Johnny Roselli, a Chicago connected mobster who helped control Hollywood movie unions, on April 1, 1939.
 Lang later said she had no idea that Rosselli was a mobster.
 Lang and Rosselli divorced in March, 1943.
 Fox Studios had released Lang from her contract one year before she was married to Rosselli.
-She was released from contract in 1938, because against Fox studio orders, she left the United Kingdom, after she was cast in So This Is London, which was filmed at Pinewood Studios in London, Fox's U.K. studio..
+She was released from contract in 1938, because against Fox studio orders, she left the United Kingdom, after she was cast in So This Is London, which was filmed at Pinewood Studios in London, Fox's U.K. studio.
 Lang and her mother left London because they feared an impending war in Europe.
 Three years after marrying him, Lang divorced Rosselli, but she later found it more difficult to secure consistent film work.
 Lang married John Morgan in 1946 (they divorced in 1952), with whom she had a daughter.